 When planning a camping trip, one of the most important things to consider is food.
-There are many things to think about in the planning stages, such as how much food you will need, how you will keep it cool, and how to cut down on prep time once you reach the campsite.
+In the weeks leading up to your camping excursion, you have to figure out how much food you will need, how you will keep it cool, and how to cut down on prep time once you reach the campsite.
 Today, we will be providing tips for meal planning so you can make your camping trip a success.
-Cooking three meals a day in the outdoors is no cakewalk, so do yourself a favor and make preparations before you even start packing.
+Cooking three meals a day without an indoor kitchen is no cakewalk, so preparation is key.

 Always remember that cooking usually takes longer while you're camping.
 Check your propane stoves before you go so you won't run out of propane during the trip.
 If you're using dutch ovens, bring coals and special equipment like gloves with you.
 It is also a good idea to test out your dutch oven cooking skills before your trip to get the hang of it all.
 Doing this can also give you a better idea of how long your meals will take to cook.
 Dutch oven liners can certainly make cleanup a breeze, so consider buying these before your trip.

 Bring plenty of firewood with you for campfires (check your campground's rules to make sure they allow it) if you decide to cook over the fire.
 Along with hot dog sticks, consider getting griddles, pie irons, a portable cooking grate to hold pans, and cast iron skillets to up your game.
 These tools will help your food cook more evenly.
 Line your pie iron with tin foil to make cleanup simple and easy after every meal.